 - Prepare the tonkatsu sauce first by combining the ketchup, hoisin, soy sauce, lemon juice and garlic in a small bowl and set aside.

 - Whisk the egg and milk together in a shallow dish or pie plate.

 - Spread the panko on a flat surface or dinner plate.
-Add the salt, a few grinds of black pepper and a pinch of onion powder and combine well.
+Add 1 teaspoon salt, a few grinds of black pepper and a pinch of onion powder and combine well.

 - Dip each pork chop in the egg mixture, then press gently into the panko crumbs to coat.

 - Heat about 1/8-inch of vegetable oil in a large, heavy frying pan over medium-high heat.

 - To avoid crowding the pan, fry half the pork chops until crisp and golden brown, 2 to 2-1/2 minutes per side.